 There’s BIG potential for deals on any of these cars, but only withnegotiation know-how.

 On the other side of the coin, these are the fastest-selling cars today.
-This month, we’re seeing the usual suspects on the list.
+This month, we’re seeing the usual suspects on the list, plus a flood of luxury models.
 Once again, Toyota dominates.
-Nine of the ten fastest-selling new cars are Toyota or Lexus models.
+Six of the ten fastest-selling new cars are Toyota or Lexus models.
 Yet, Toyota remains a brand known for relatively fair and transparent pricing.
-Perhaps the competition could learn a thing or two from Toyota’s playbook.

-If you’re shopping for any of these new cars in 2024, you’ll be up against stiff competition and in many cases, greedy dealers.
-The average selling price for the 10 fastest-selling cars is $46,899.
+If you’re shopping for any of these new cars in 2025, you’ll be up against stiff competition.
+The average selling price for the 10 fastest-selling cars is $64,772.

 In June, the Federal Trade Commission proposed a new set of rules that would ban unscrupulous sales practices that are commonly employed at car dealerships.
 Among the notoriously anti-consumer practices targeted are the sale of products without benefit, bait-and-switch pricing, forced add-ons, and discriminatory practices for cash buyers.